 Mapping Your Study Abroad Experience as a Horticulture Major

-During freshman year, Horticulture students typically take Hort 120 – Survey of Horticulture in the fall, and many general education requirements including intro math, chemistry, and biology courses.
-Some students may study abroad during winter, summer, or spring break, especially if they are a part of a First Year Interest Group (FIG) that has a study abroad component.
+During freshman year, Horticulture students typically take Plant Sci 110 – Introduction to Plant Science and Technology in the fall, and many general education requirements including intro math, chemistry, and biology courses.
+Some students may study abroad during winter, summer, or spring break, especially if they are a part of a First Year Interest Group (FIG) that has a study abroad component. - Sophomore Year

 Questions to Ask